volusion/element/content/how-to/data-third-party-services.md

 ---
-title: 'Data ThirdParty Services'
+title: 'Fetch Data from Third-Party Services'
+metaTitle: 'Fetch Data from Third-Party Services'
+metaDescription: 'Sometimes we need our blocks to consume third-party data, such as a blog API.
+In this how-to, we will see how to achieve just that.'
 ---

-Sometimes we need our blocks to consume third party data.
-For example, a blog API.
+Sometimes we need our blocks to consume third-party data, such as a blog API.
 In this how-to, we will see how to achieve just that.

-We will be consuming data from `https://jsonplaceholder.typicode.com/posts`
+We will be consuming data from `https://jsonplaceholder.typicode.com/posts`.

 ## 1. Locate Your Get Data File